-For example, experts have the ability to impose penalties, based on the distance between the agent and objects (cf. "expert reward" arrow in Fig. 2), with the intention of incentivizing the agent to maintain close proximity with the ball.
-As we show in our experimental evaluation, we can use this concept pruning and concept based reward shaping to easily address many RL specific caveats such as reward sparsity, ill-defined objectives, difficult credit assignment, and misalignment (cf. App.
+For example, one can impose penalties, based on the distance between the agent and objects (cf. "expert reward" arrow in Fig. 2), with the intention of incentivizing the agent to maintain close proximity with the ball.
+As shown in our experimental evaluation, we can use this concept pruning and concept based reward shaping to easily address many RL specific caveats such as reward sparsity, ill-defined objectives, difficult credit assignment, and misalignment (cf. App.
 A.8 for details on each problem).